justinjaywang/journal/source/_posts/2015-03-07--rules-for-living.md

 7. Know what you don’t know.
 8. Keep your composure.
 9. Mostly do things that are sustainable.
-10. Never let anyone else slow you down.
+10. Don't let anyone else slow you down.
-11. Never feel sorry for yourself.
+11. Don't feel sorry for yourself.
 12. Love what you do.